phantomaton-ai/draculescu/CHARACTERS.md

 **Visual Description:**
 *   An imposing figure in his late 40s, with broad shoulders and a robust, though slightly overweight, build that still conveys authority.
-*   His thick, greying brown hair is neatly combed, and he sports a distinguished, well-groomed handlebar mustache.
+*   His thick, greying brown hair is neatly combed, while his face is meticulously clean-shaven.
 *   His stern, piercing blue eyes are often narrowed in a gaze of deep concern, suspicion, or annoyance.
 *   His complexion is ruddy, with the slight flush of a man who enjoys fine spirits and rich meals.